Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: Conclusions

-Numerous recent results in learning in games have established a clear separation between the idealized behavior of equilibration and the erratic, unpredictable and typically chaotic behavior of learning dynamics even in simple games and domains ~\cite{Sato2,Soda14,PalaiopanosPP17,benaim2012perturbations,BaileyEC18,daskalakis2018NIPS,BaileyAAMAS19,cheung2019vortices,frey2013cyclic,kleinberg}.
-Although at a first glance, this realization might seem as a set-back, when viewed from the right perspective it opens up a new possibility, a new way of understanding learning dynamics in games that does not focus primarily on the vocabulary of solution concepts of game theory with its numerous notions of equilibration, but instead examines solution concepts from the topology of dynamical systems that are more native to the nature of game dynamics.
-Our results showcase the possibility of establishing links between the combinatorial structure of multi-agent games (e.g. game graph, number of actions) to understand and constrain the topological complexity of game dynamics (Poincar\'{e}-Bendixson behavior) and finally establish links back to more traditional game theoretic analysis such as understanding the social welfare, efficiency of the system.
-These connections showcase promising advantages of this approach and we hope that we encourage more work along these lines.
+Numerous recent results regarding learning in games have established a clear separation between the idealized behavior of equilibration and the erratic, unpredictable, and typically chaotic behavior of learning dynamics even in simple games and domains.
+At a first glance, this realization might seem to be a setback, but when viewed from the correct perspective it unveils a new way of understanding learning dynamics, namely, by examining solution concepts from the topology of dynamical systems.
+Our results showcase the possibility of establishing links between the topological-combinatorial structure of multi-agent games (e.g., game graph, number of actions) to understand and constrain the topological complexity of game dynamics (Poincar\'e--Bendixson property) and finally link back to more traditional game theoretic analyses, such as calculating the efficiency of the system via social welfare.
+These connections showcase the promising advantages of this approach, which we hope will lead to more work along these lines in the future.